Best family cars to buy 2020/2021

 The Berlingo XL might have distant relations to a commercial vehicle, but it’s based on Peugeot-Citroen’s modern EMP2 platform, so the ride is acceptable for a big bus.
 It’s soft, and feels it, but particularly when loaded up it deals with rolling bumps well, even if it’s a bit harsh sometimes.

-The manual gearbox isn’t the best, but it’s okay.
-Both the 128bhp 1.2-litre three-cylinder petrol and 128bhp 1.5-litre diesels offer enough grunt.
-The 99bhp 1.5 BlueHDi is slower, but cheaper, too.
-Feel trim is all you’ll need.
+The manual gearbox isn’t the best, while the 128bhp 1.5-litre diesel with an eight-speed auto 'box probably offers the the best combination for family life.
+The 99bhp 1.5 BlueHDi is predictably slower, but cheaper, too.
 Overall, this is about as much space and practicality as you can get for the money.

 How to choose the best family car